First Hawaiian Trip - Big Island, Kona

 Listen to the playlist I created:

-We really miss relaxing days on the beach sipping on Ube Coladas.
+I miss relaxing days on the beach sipping on Ube Coladas.
 Another thing I miss is the scent of the resort's body wash, shampoo, and conditioner.
 It smelled so good that I wanted to bring some home with us lol.

-To celebrate our last night, Matt made reservations with the Concierge for one last 8pm dinner back at CanoeHouse.
-We had Warayaki to start, which was hay smoked and seared tuna, wasabi soy & mustard miso, garlic fried rice as a side, head on Kauai shrimp with garlic butter, yuzu soy and shichimi, and Matt got the A5 6 oz Wagyu again.
+To celebrate our last night, I made reservations with the Concierge for one last 8pm dinner back at CanoeHouse.
+I had Warayaki to start, which was hay smoked and seared tuna, wasabi soy & mustard miso, garlic fried rice as a side, head on Kauai shrimp with garlic butter, yuzu soy and shichimi, and theA5 6 oz Wagyu again.
 The meat was so tender and melted in your mouth.
-For dessert, we got the panna cotta with coconut cream, strawberries, guava ice, mango jelly, and toasted shaved coconut.
+For dessert, I got the panna cotta with coconut cream, strawberries, guava ice, mango jelly, and toasted shaved coconut.

-Matt also got the smoky Mezcal drink, which was deliciously strong.
+The smoky Mezcal drink was deliciously strong.

 I forgot to mention that on the way to Hawaii, the food was OK on United Airlines.
 As a comparison, we preferred American Airline’s first class service as their food was better and more flavorful during our trip to North Carolina.
 American Airlines seemed more modern with lots of charging ports while United didn’t have a single USB port so we could charge our devices.
 If you had an old school plug, you were in luck.